+This page is the master page.
 Each user is linked to a specified time access rule, content filtering rule, and login password to get to the filtered content.
 You may also specify a user as a "trusted user," which means that person will have access to all Internet content regardless of the filters that you define.
 You can use the Trusted User checkbox as a simple override to grant a user full access, while storing all of the filtering settings for easy availability.

 You can also enable Internet session duration timers, which set a limited amount of time for Internet access from the rules you select.
-Each user must enter their password the first time to access the Internet.
+The user must enter their password only the first time to access the Internet.
+It is not necessary to enter the password each time a new web page is accessed.
 In addition, there is a password inactivity timer.
 If there is no Internet access for the specified time in minutes, the user must login again.
+These timed logins ensure that a specific user uses the Internet gateway appropriately.